AshimStha/CumulativeOne/README.md

 2. JS validation while inserting a teacher using the form.
 3. Creating a teacher using Ajax XHR request.
 4. CURL POST request for JSON data test during insert (Error prone).

+---

+### Initiatives covered in C3

+1. The server rendered cycle while updating a teacher.
+2. JS (client-side) validation while updating a teacher using the form.
+3. Updating a teacher using Ajax XHR request.
+4. Wireframes for possible features in the project.
+5. Server side validation (Not that proper).

+Also, fixed the server rendered cycle for the add feature of a teacher.